 “This may be a contributing factor as to why we see more powders or inconsistently shaped pills,” she explains.

 The characteristic colors and prints on European tablets are also a method for users to check the quality of their pills beforehand, if they don’t have a test kit (which they absolutely should).
 The symbols make it easier for users to search online on sites like PillReports or EcstasyData.org, where others submit data and experiences with their drugs for others to use as reference.

 Finally, drug laws are more lenient in many European countries, such as Portugal, which has become somewhat of the poster child for drug reform.
 The Netherlands, too, allow one pill per person … for most of the year.
 During the week of Amsterdam Dance Event, attendees will be able to carry up to five.
 More lenient drug laws deter fewer people from making drugs in more dangerous settings and quantities, which somewhat counter-intuitively, promotes higher quality product.

 As always, it comes back to the RAVE Act and the chokehold that the DEA puts on American citizens.

-As always, it’s important to end articles like these by saying that no drug is inherently safe or without risk, no matter the purity or dosage.
-Be aware of what you are taking with with test kits and have a sober friend with you if you can.
+It’s important to end articles like these by saying that no drug is inherently safe or without risk, no matter the purity or dosage.
+Be aware of what you are taking with test kits and have a sober friend with you if you can.